panzerdp/dmitripavlutin.com/content/posts/138-react-props/index.md

 ---
 title: 'A Simple Guide to Component Props in React'
-description: "In this guide you'll find what are component's props in React and how to use them."
+description: "In this guide you'll find what are component props in React and how to use them."
 published: "2021-07-02T12:00Z"
 modified: "2021-07-02T12:00Z"
 thumbnail: "./images/cover.png"